Multigraph limits, unbounded kernels, and Banach space decorated graphs: Abstract

 \section{Abstract}

 We present a construction that allows us to define a limit object of Banach space decorated graph sequences in a generalized homomorphism density sense.
-This makes it possible to assign limit objects to multigraph sequences that are convergent in the sense of node-edge homomorphism numbers, and it generalizes the limit theory for graph sequences with compact decorations.
+This general functional analytic framework provides a universal language for various combinatorial limit notions.
+In particular it makes it possible to assign limit objects to multigraph sequences that are convergent in the sense of node-and-edge homomorphism numbers, and it generalizes the limit theory for graph sequences with compact decorations.